-HELP information available for online display includes a short description of the different operating modes, and full information (extracted from this manual) on subcommands, messages, and field descriptions for all performance monitor displays.
+HELP information available for online display includes a short description of the different operating modes, and full reference information on subcommands, messages, and field descriptions for all performance monitor displays.

 Time Zone Changes

 Performance Toolkit tracks CP performance for specific time intervals.
 It is not able to handle time that is changed dynamically by such commands as SET TIMEZONE.
 IBM recommends that you stop Performance Toolkit before changing the time zone and start it up again after the time zone has been changed.